 Where to buy Vacuum Pump oils and fluids

-This is not a forum to advertise or promote specific suppliers, but let me say this.
+Start by checking out our Vacuum Pump Oil selection, if you think you need something different, call us and we can provide it.
 No vacuum pump manufacturer or vacuum pump industry distributor processes oils or fluids for its own use.
 There are three companies that I know of in the USA who probably or possibly process base oils for vacuum pump use, I have not seen their plants to show otherwise.
 All vacuum pump manufacturers have their own “name and/or grade” for oils that they warranty as a suitable product for their pumps.
 Most vacuum pump oils, with low vapor pressure, are refined by specialized oil companies that can process relatively low volumes of product.
 These companies can “private label” the vacuum pump fluids they process in any container size and with any name on it.

 You may pay a premium to buy your vacuum pump oils from a vacuum pump manufacturer, but you are assured of the correct fluid.
 Other suppliers may offer a cross reference to their product, but be careful that it is an equivalent.
 Lastly, I suggest that you never buy “vacuum pump oil” without knowing that it is the correct oil for your pump and application.